apollo

 How does the drug interact with Rathi Rathi Potassium Chloride Injection 10 ml Injection 10 ml:

-Taking Procyclidine and Rathi Potassium Chloride Injection 10 ml together can increase the risk of stomach ulcers.
+Taking Cyproheptadine with Rathi Potassium Chloride Injection 10 ml can increase the risk of stomach ulcers.

 How to manage the interaction:

-Taking Procyclidine with Rathi Potassium Chloride Injection 10 ml is not recommended, but it can be taken together if advised by a doctor.
-However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, or dark, tarry stools, consult the doctor immediately.
-Do not discontinue any medications without a doctor's advice.
+Taking Cyproheptadine with Rathi Potassium Chloride Injection 10 ml is not recommended, as it can lead to an interaction, can be taken if your doctor has prescribed it.
+However, if you experience severe stomach pain, bloating, sudden lightheadedness or dizziness, nausea, vomiting (especially with blood), decreased hunger, dark, tarry stools, consult the doctor immediately.
+Do not stop any medication without talking to a doctor.

 Critical